MennaMaged/spritecloud/README.md

 - Right click >> Maven >> Update Project.. >> check force update
 - Run as Maven Testto execute all TCs

-# How to run the test in a CI/CD pipeline
+# Remote execution using CI/CD pipeline
 - Install Jenkins: https://coralogix.com/blog/how-to-install-and-configure-jenkins-on-the-mac-os/
 - Configure Maven project on Jenkins: https://www.toolsqa.com/jenkins/jenkins-maven/
 - Build Project to execute all test cases

-# Approach of selecting scenarios:
+# Selection Approach:
-It is based on Exploratory Testing (Experience based testing technique) For more details: https://www.globalapptesting.com/blog/what-is-exploratory-testing
+Based on Exploratory Testing (Experience based testing technique) For more details: https://www.globalapptesting.com/blog/what-is-exploratory-testing

-# Why are they the most important
+# Importance
 They cover main functions of the website, for example no actions will be done without creating user or login, plus invalid login will verify the security breach which is very important and adding new pet is also main feature in the app.

+# Future Work
+- Add cucumber framework
+- Check different reporting libraries
+- Use External Data Reader
+- Add dependencies on Maven repository (seperate framework layer)

 # Link of results in Calliope.pro:
-# What could be the next steps to your project